Studio Versioning

 This applies to all other bundles as well, such as ARify.

-Embed a static URL instead.
-Eg. https://preview.threekit.com/app/js/threekit-player-noconf.js redirects to a static URL https://preview.threekit.com/js/threekit-player-noconf-preview-hotfix-preview-2026-feb-20-2026-02-20-14-26-26.js.
+Example: https://preview.threekit.com/app/js/threekit-player-noconf.js redirects to a static URL https://preview.threekit.com/js/threekit-player-noconf-preview-hotfix-preview-2026-feb-20-2026-02-20-14-26-26.js.
 Simply embed the static URL instead.

 No-conf bundles should only be used for A/B testing and never production, other than in special cases such as when using the China proxy.

 All platform players and the editor are versioned.
-The version will appear in the top-right corner of the player/editor
+The version will appear in the top-right corner of the player/editor if the Studio Versioning setting on the Features page is enabled.

 Jobs